saracrz/things-i-learn/beginning-javascript.md

 - OR: `Ex: name === 'Sam' || name === 'Kelly'`
 - AND: `Ex: if (name === 'Sam' && name === 'Kelly') console.log('Cool name!') // if one of then it's false, it's going to return false`

+**Truthy and Falsy:**

+- 0. Falsy, when you run a 0 is equla to false.
+- 1. Truthy, when you run it will equal true.
+-  -10.
+Truthy, if 0 is falsy all the rest of the numbers are truthy.